ONLC-Classes/XTBI10---Tableau-Desktop-Level-1/TableauForBeginners_InstructorReadMeFile.md

 are complete and can be used for demos if desired, instead of workbook solutions)

-**Estimated Timing: Lecture, Demos: 20 minutes **
+**Estimated Timing: Lecture, Demos: 20 minutes**

 **Exercises 20 minutes depending on audience.**

-**Glitch: TALK ONLY about pages 144-146.
+**Glitch** -- TALK ONLY about pages 144-146.
 Unknown locations are getting to be a "thing of the past" when it comes to States.
 Our dataset is USA only.
-But, you can read through and show the students that IF they get some unknown locations, there is a wizard in Tableau that will try to fix these items.**
+But, you can read through and show the students that IF they get some unknown locations, there is a wizard in Tableau that will try to fix these items.

 **Chapter 11 -- Visualizations (all types of charts -- FUN!)**